waterstone15/flame-lib/README.md

 <hr style='height: 1px;'/>
 <br>

 Flame is built to simplify working with Firestore.
-Flame abastracts away redundant boilerplate code used for typical database operations into a compact API.
+Flame abastracts away redundant boilerplate code used for typical Firestore operations into a compact API.
 Flame also makes it easy to define and validate your data models.

+# Benefits
+* Simple API
+* Clear, consistent data models
+* Best-practice defaults
+* Customizeable
+* Reduces Firestore-related LoC by 2~5x
+* Built in paging tools

+# API
 1. [Register](#register)
 1. [Ignite](#ignite)
 1. [Quench](#quench)